futurice/terraform-examples/README.md

 - Exchanges user supplied identity tokens for a system token and proxies upstream

-We assume upstream is a private Cloud Run application, thus the proxies service account is given the cloud.run invoker role enabling it and its proxied users access to this internal resource.
+We assume upstream is a private Cloud Run application, thus the proxies service account is given the cloud.run invoker role enabling it and its proxied users access to the internal resource.
 Of course, you can change what roles you give the proxy to enable users to call other services.

 I expect Google Cloud will develop an fully featured Identity Aware Proxy for Cloud Run at some point.
 Meanwhile, this is a short term solution that allows me to offer  secured Terraformed internal applications to other employees in my organization.